AutoDQM/AutoDQM/README.rst

 .. code:: sh

-    ssh <cmsusr>.cern.ch -ND 1080
+    ssh <cmsusr>@lxplus.cern.ch -ND <port>

-Note: 1080 is chosen to match the proxy setting in Firefox.
-Any port number will work so long as you match this forwarded port number to the port number in Firefox network settings.
+Note: Any port number will work so long as you match this forwarded port number to the port number in Firefox network settings.

 You can now view AutoDQM at ``<VM name>.cern.ch:8083/dqm/autodqm/``.
 If you would like to